 Lastly, don't let this decision overwhelm you.
 Yes, this is a highly technical purchase, but there are people here to help, and you are more likely to regret waiting than to regret purchasing.
 We spoken to some customers that have scrutinized buying a treadmill desk for years (this is not an exaggeration), and the reaction is typically the same: "Why did I wait so long."

-So if you need any help, or just want someone to talk through this decision with you, please email us at the address below and ask to setup a "Treadmill Consultation."
-We'll set aside some time just for you, so we can answer all of your questions.
+So if you need any help, or just want someone to talk through this decision with you, please email us at the address below.
+We're happy to answer all your questions.